Punctuality & Attendance

 You are expected to be on time for registration.

-You must arrive on time, prepared for each lesson, making sure you have all the right equipment, e.g. pencils, pens etc.
+You must arrive on time and be prepared for each lesson, making sure you have all the right equipment; e.g. pencils, pens etc.

 If you are repeatedly late, your teacher will take appropriate action.
 Chronic lateness will result in severe disciplinary action being taken against you.

 You should be in your form/class room ready to register at 8.35am in the morning and 1.20pm in the afternoon.

 Should you arrive after registration in the morning you must report to Reception to sign in before going to your lesson.
 You will get a late mark on the register.
 Two late marks will result in a Form Tutor Detention, three late marks will result in a Senior Management Detention.

 Your attendance should never fall below 95%.
 This in day terms means that in a full school year you should have no more than 10 school days absence.

 If you do miss school, a phone call/text on the first day of absence is necessary to inform school.
 If the absence is for more than one day you should bring a note on your return.

 Parents will be informed if your attendance record needs improving.

 Some absences are allowed by law.
 For example if the child is ill or there is a family crisis such as a funeral.
 However, there are other times when pupils are absent which are not permitted.
 We need the help of parents to cut down on this kind of absence: